-The “Three Treasures” in Traditional Chinese Medicine — Qi, Jing and Shen — are described as energies essential for human life.
+The “Three Treasures” — Qi, Jing, and Shen — in both Classical Chinese Medicine (CCM) and Traditional Chinese Medicine (TCM) are described as energies essential for human life.
 Qi is known as the “life-force energy” and, while circulating throughout the body, is associated in particular with the Liver and Spleen Organ Systems.
 Jing is known as the “creative energy” and is associated with the Kidney Organ System: kidneys, adrenals, and reproductive organs.
 Shen is the “spiritual energy” believed to reside in the Heart Organ System.
 These three energies are inherent in any concept of balance or homeostasis.